walkerofthesky/web-homework/NOTES.md

 3. Allow users to edit and delete existing transactions.
 This included backend and frontend work.
 Went with `window.confirm` for speed before performing a delete operation, but would replace it with a modal with more time.

 4. Add an i18n setting.
 I added a new font, which will display gibberish when the URL params contain `?i18n=true`.
 I had to update the webpack config to get the added font to load.

+5. Improved styling.
+Use the MUI table components, improve the navigation styling, set a max width on the layout container and center it horizontally.
+Add a little animation and color, yet keep it simple.